aip-dev/google.aip.dev/pages/general/faq.md

 ### Why aren't all of Google's products listed here?

-As of this writing (Q2 of 2019), the AIP program is still relatively new.
-This means that not all of Google has adopted AIPs as the way of documenting their API guidance and policies.
-We're working on broadening the scope to more and more areas, both inside and outside Google, but it's just not there yet.
+When this project was first published, the AIP program was still relatively new.
+Even with time, not all of Google has adopted AIPs as the way of documenting their API guidance and policies.
+We're working on broadening the scope to more and more areas, both inside and outside Google, so this will continue to evolve.

 If you work at Google and want your team to adopt AIPs for documenting how your team does APIs, feel free to reach out to get in touch with us!